Samdney/blog/content/blog/disruptivedesignneuralnetworks.md

 iff input $x_{2} = 1$, else it doesn’t exist.
 In this way, we represent each possible input by one specific graph.

-We can now identifiy this graphs with an logical NAND by the following consideration.
-Assuming $P$, be an unique graph property, then we can indentify the output of NAND with one specific graph property characteristics, or the changing of it, respectively.
+We can now identifiy this graphs with an logical NOR by the following consideration.
+Assuming $P$, be an unique graph property, then we can indentify the output of NOR with one specific graph property characteristics, or the changing of it, respectively.

 In our case, for example, we will take the maximum independent set of